Published Date: January 27, 2017

 - are not receiving business training from a franchise company.

-Preference should be given to individuals who:
+Preference will be given to individuals who:

 - have a business idea that may help the individual become self-sufficient in his/her own business and generate additional jobs in the local economy, and